Rhetos/AspNetFormsAuth/Readme.md

 # AspNetFormsAuth

-AspNetFormsAuth is a DSL package (a plugin module) for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
+AspNetFormsAuth is a plugin package for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
 It provides an implementation of **ASP.NET forms authentication** to Rhetos server applications.

 The authentication is implemented using Microsoft's *WebMatrix SimpleMembershipProvider*,